daonguyen81/SpotifyAPI/README.md

     # get user playlist
     getUserSinglePlaylistInfo(user_name, 'Enter A PlayList ID Here')
  ```
- Logs output to termial while running the script.
+ Logs output to terminal while running the script.
  ```
   Retrieving a song list for 2019......
   Please check 2019_song_list.csv file for the data.